Vegan Tropical Celebration Cake

-This beautiful Vegan Tropical Celebration Cake is filled with vegan mango curd, passion fruit flavoured frosting and topped with a spectacular mango ‘rose’.
+This beautiful Vegan Celebration Cake is filled with tropical flavour with mango curd, passion fruit frosting and a spectacular mango ‘rose’.
 Impressive yet easy to create and perfect as a Vegan Birthday Cake!

 { This is a paid advertorial with Tesco }